 We will soon be on the move

 Wingspan will soon be on the move, and relocating to a new site, where we will be building a new centre with innovative displays, even more spectacular!
-We will keep you posted as developments progress for the official opening in August 2018.
+We will keep you posted as developments progress for the official opening late November 2018.

 In the meantime, our business and conservation programme will continue as normal, however there will be a change for visitors through this transition period.

 1 – 31 December 2017: Flying displays at 2.00 pm daily, but CLOSED Christmas Day.
 Normal admissions apply.

 1 – 28 January 2018: Last chance to see the Wingspan conservation programme, museum and aviaries at the current site.
 Visits will be by donation for the new centre!
 Staff and volunteers will have walk-through tours for visitors available at 11.00am, and 2.00pm daily, however there will no scheduled flying displays.
 We apologise for any inconvenience during this period, while we prepare our birds for shifting.